How to Merge PowerPoint Files into a Single File

 Drag and Drop PowerPoint Slides

-One of the simpler ways to merge two presentations is using a drag and drop method.
-If you have two separate presentations you would like to make into one, or if you are working on a group project, you can merge it together using this function.
+One of the simpler ways to merge two presentations is using a drag-and-drop method.
+If you have two separate presentations and would like to make them into one, or if you are working on a group project, you can merge them using this function.

 The methods explained in this article will help you take your PowerPoint skills to the next level.
 You will be able to combine and merge your presentations like a pro in mere minutes.
 Now that you know these PowerPoint tricks, you can better spend your time elsewhere.

 Disclaimer: Some pages on this site may include an affiliate link.
 This does not effect our editorial in any way.